 ‘A performance that feels like a hug’, fragments of an interview with Mart van Berckel and Angela Herenda about their performance All that follows.
 A symphony for OPEN NITES.
 (FEBR)

-‘De ruimte tussen jou en mij: In gesprek met SIGN en de kunstenaars van PROPS‘, langer artikel waarvoor ik de directie van SIGN, Groningen en de exposerende kunstenaars interviewde over het maakproces en de presentatie van werk in relatie tot Covid-19.
+‘De ruimte tussen jou en mij: In gesprek met SIGN en de kunstenaars van PROPS‘, artikel waarvoor ik de directie van SIGN Groningen en de exposerende kunstenaars interviewde over het maakproces en de presentatie van werk in relatie tot Covid-19.
 (FEBR)

-‘In de categorie rennen of reserveren: Beelden lezen’, preview bij de beeldboeken Cicade (Tan) en Zwerveling (Van Den Ende) door middel van een gedicht en digitale collage.
+‘In de categorie rennen of reserveren: Beelden lezen’, abstract van de beeldboeken Cicade (Tan) en Zwerveling (Van Den Ende) in een gedicht en digitale collage.
 (FEBR)

 ‘Thuiskijktip: De Zaak Shell | De Correspondent’, preview met fragmenten uit de voorstelling.
 (JAN)